-The Ephraim Mogale Local Municipality held its Strategic Planning Lekgotla during the period between the 14th- 15th March 2019, to review the current 2018/19 IDP and align the proposed 2019/20 IDP taking cognisance of both the 2017/18 Annual Report and 2018/19 Midyear Performance Report as well as other influencing factors.
+The Ephraim Mogale Local Municipality held its Strategic Planning Lekgotla during the period between the 29- 30 March 2021, to review the current 2020/2021 Integrated Development Plan (IDP) and align the proposed 2021/2022 IDP taking cognisance of both the 2019/2020 Annual Report and 2020/2021 Midyear Performance Report as well as other influencing factors.
 The purpose of this process was to review and re-align the current developmental strategies to assist the institution in dealing with various service delivery challenges and other related factors.
-Based on the evaluation of all the relevant analysis input the Ephraim Mogale Local Municipality has developed the following developmental strategies contained within their respective programmes.
-This will ensure that all challenges raised and discussed at the Lekgotla have been taken cognizance of and prioritised and will be addressed through the appropriate allocation of resources.
+Based on the evaluation of all the relevant analysis and inputs; the Ephraim Mogale Local Municipality developed various developmental strategies discussed herein and within the Municipality's respective programmes.
+This will ensure that all challenges raised and discussed at the Lekgotla will be taken cognizance of, be prioritised and be addressed through the appropriate allocation of resources.

-According to Section 53 of the Constitution a municipality must structure and manage its administration and budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community, and participate in National and Provincial development programmes1.
+According to Section 53 of the Constitution of the Republic of South Africa, Act 108 of 1996, a municipality must structure and manage its administration, budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community, and participate in National and Provincial Development Programmes1.